Blog > What are Convenience Fees? The Pros and Cons for Merchants

 What is a credit card convenience fee?

 The example most people are familiar with is movie tickets.
 When you go to a movie theater, you pay for your tickets in person at the box office.
 That’s the standard payment method most customers use.
 However, many theaters now offer the option to pay for tickets online.
-Because this is considered a non-standard payment method, theaters often add a convenience fee to the transaction.
-In part, customers pay this fee for the privilege of paying in an alternative, more convenient way.
+Because this is considered a non-standard payment method, theaters often charge a convenience fee.

-Using the movie theater example, the theater pays less to process a credit card accepted at the box office, because that’s an in-person transaction, which is considered less risky.
-But the theater will pay more to process credit cards used to purchase tickets online because there’s a greater potential for fraud.
+The theater pays less to process a credit card accepted at the box office because that’s an in-person transaction, which is considered less risky.
+However, the theater will pay more to process credit cards used to purchase tickets online because there’s a greater potential for fraud.
 The convenience fee helps offset the extra cost caused by the increased risk of the alternative payment method.
+In part, customers pay this fee for the privilege of paying in an alternative, more convenient way.
+Convenience fees are not to be mistaken for surcharges.

 Credit card convenience fee vs. surcharge